Inspired By: “Lost Stars”

 “I don’t think you really want that drink,” says a deep southern voice to my right.

-I look up to see a gray-haired man with matching beard and mustache looking at me.
+I look up to see a gray-haired man with a matching beard and mustache looking at me.
 He has a kind face, reminds me of Santa Claus, only smaller.

 “No, it’s okay.”
 I manage to mutter.